128technology/docs/docs/cli_reference.md

 #### Description

-The _show application modules registration_ subcommand shows all of the modules that provide application names to 128T as part of its Application Classification feature.
+The _show application modules registration_ subcommand shows all of the modules that provide application names to SSR as part of its Application Classification feature.

 ## `show application modules status`